One-Pan Butternut Squash Black Bean Enchilada Skillet

 CLICK HERE TO JOIN

 (Note: this post was originally published on January 28, 2021.
-The date above reflects migration to the new platform.)
+It has since been updated with a few tweaks.)

-Do you ever want enchiladas but don't want to go through the fuss of rolling them individually?
-Me too!
-This skillet meal is essentially deconstructed enchiladas.
-It has all the same melty goodness, but with a fraction of the effort.
-It comes together in about 45 minutes and all in one pan.
+Do you ever crave enchiladas but don't want to go through the fuss of rolling them individually?
+Me too.
+This easy one-pan meal is basically deconstructed enchiladas.
+It has all the same comforting, warming appeal, but with a fraction of the effort.
+You'll want to make this easy, 45-minute vegetarian enchilada skillet again and again, all fall and winter long.

-These deconstructed enchiladas are my new favorite winter meal.
-They're super comforting and full of all the flavors I love most, yet remarkably easy to put together.
+These deconstructed butternut squash black bean enchiladas are as versatile as they are comforting.
+They're hearty and satisfying, yet remarkably easy to put together.
 They're fast enough for a weeknight, but special enough to be party-worthy.
-They're filled with nourishing veggies, protein-rich black beans, Mexican spices, perfectly softened corn tortillas, and even some melty cheese.
-It's everything you love about enchiladas (that gooey filling! the corn tortillas that magically get both soft and crisp! all those fun flavors!) in a much faster, easier package.
+They're filled with nourishing veggies, protein-rich black beans, Mexican spices, and perfectly softened corn tortillas, plus they're a much more healthful option than classic enchiladas.

-Oddly, this dish originated on Thanksgiving.
-It was the fall of 2020, and because of COVID, Dave and I were home alone on Thanksgiving.
+This recipe has quite the story!
+Oddly, it actually originated on Thanksgiving.
+It was the fall of 2020, and because of COVID, Dave and I were home alone for the holiday.
 It felt weird and disorienting, so we decided to boycott Thanksgiving altogether.
-Instead of making fall foods, we had pomegranate margaritas and the first version of these enchiladas!
-It was exactly the home-alone comfort food we needed, and was much more fun than pretending to have a normal Thanksgiving when clearly nothing was normal.
+Instead of making fall foods, we had pomegranate margaritas and the first version of these butternut squash enchiladas.
+It was exactly the home-alone comfort food we needed, and I hope you'll feel that same sense of comfort when you make this recipe.

-This is a one-pan meal thanks to a couple clever tricks, so follow the directions below carefully.
-You'll caramelize the onions and peppers first, then add the squash and caramelize it as well.
-Add in the corn and spices so that they toast up to become super-flavorful, then finally black beans mashed part-way and some water.
-The water is key, since it will help the butternut squash finish cooking.
-Cooking down all that liquid takes a bit of time, about 15 minutes, but it keeps everything in one pan and really helps to develop the flavor.
+This vegetarian enchilada skillet is a one-pan meal thanks to a couple clever tricks.
+You'll caramelize the onions and peppers first, then add the butternut squash to the skillet and cook it partially.
+You'll add the corn and spices next, then finally the black beans and some water (the water is key, since it will help the squash to finish cooking).
+You'll let everything cook down together, stirring occasionally, then you're ready for the fun part: tortillas and toppings!

-There are a few ways you can customize this one-pan miracle to really make it your own.
-Feel free to use whatever combination of peppers you want to achieve your desired heat level (see options below).
-You can use sweet potato instead of butternut squash, pinto beans instead of black beans, and whatever cheese you like.
-Then go crazy with the garnishes!
+There are a few ways you can customize this easy butternut squash black bean enchilada skillet to make it your own.
+Feel free to use whatever combination of peppers you want in order to achieve your desired heat level; any combination of bell peppers, poblanos, and/or jalapenos will work fine.
+You can use sweet potato instead of butternut squash, pinto beans instead of black beans, and any cheese you like.
+You can also use whatever fresh, creamy, and/or crunchy garnishes you enjoy.

 Make-Ahead Tips

-This enchilada skillet is one of those miraculous dishes, like lasagna, that's actually better the second day!
+This vegetarian enchilada skillet is one of those miraculous dishes, like lasagna, that's actually better the second day.
 That means this is a great make-ahead dish if you're having guests.
 The filling gets a bit firmer, the tortillas get even more flavorful, and reheating it really crisps up the tortillas on the top.
-It's actually sort of amazing.

 • Cooking oil